Schinzel/kotlin-multi-module-template-v3/doc/code_standards/module_standards.md

 1. Clear README.md describing:
    - The module's primary purpose (one sentence)
    - Core responsibilities (3-5 bullet points maximum)
-   - Example usage
    - The command to test this module in isolation
 2. Explicit public API via interfaces in a dedicated `api` package
 3. Independent test suite
-4. Build configuration that declares all dependencies

 ### New modules
 When creating new modules, follow these guidelines: